EFTEC/CacheOne/README.md

 Creates a new connection using documentone (file system)

+This example requires the library **eftec/documentstoreone**

 ```php
 use eftec\CacheOne;
 include "../vendor/autoload.php";
 $cache=new CacheOne("documentone",__DIR__."/base","schema"); // folder /base/schema must exists
 ```

+The library DocumentStoreOne works with concurrency.

 or creating a new connection, or redis, or memcache or apcu or documentone (it takes the first available)